Kenji-Jones/PlayJack_ESP8266/README.md

 To do
 - Captive portal adjustments (i want to add a color picker if possible?)
-- Make it possible to update without internet connection (just between phone and esp8266)
-- autocalibrate A0 sensor so it doesnt trigger when nothing is happening
+- autocalibrate A0 sensor so it doesnt trigger when nothing is happening // sort of done
+- Captive portal needs controls for ignoreMe / Echo / hsNo / ignoreThem
+    - these options can be set to true to test the features but not from the captive portal
 - separate timers for led fade and led runs
-- add LED count to adjustable settings
+- add LED count to adjustable settings // or set to 600?